ehsan11100/AdGuard/Configuration.md

   it equals to 0.
 - `block_auth_min` (**after v0.106.0**) – The duration of blocking period.
 The
   entire blocking logic is disabled if it equals to 0.
-- `http_proxy` — proxy URL for HTTP client (e.g. "http://user:password@server:port/").
+- `http_proxy` — Proxy URL for HTTP client (e.g. "http://user:password@server:port/").
 Supports "http", "https" and "socks5" scheme.
 - `web_session_ttl` — Web session TTL (in hours) - a web user will stay signed in for this amount of time.
 - `debug_pprof` — Enable pprof HTTP server listening on port 6060 for debugging.
 See section `Profiling with pprof`.